 If you are resitting your exams and there are no extenuating circumstances to consider, you will be asked to pay a resit fee.

-The resit fees vary depending on the type of degree you are registered for and the number of exams you are retaking.
+The resit fees vary depending on the type of degree you are registered for.

 Please visit Student Finance for more information.